Killing of Tim McLean: Incident

-On July 30, 2008, Tim McLean, a carnival barker, was returning home to Winnipeg after working at a fair in Edmonton.
+On 30 July 2008, Tim McLean, a carnival barker, was returning home to Winnipeg after working at a fair in Edmonton.
 He departed Edmonton on board Greyhound bus 1170 to Winnipeg, via the Yellowhead Highway through Saskatchewan.
 He sat at the rear, one row ahead of the toilet.
-At 6:55 p.m., the bus departed from a stop in Erickson, Manitoba, with a new passenger, Vince Weiguang Li.
-Li, described as a tall man in his 40s, with a shaved head and sunglasses, originally sat near the front of the bus, but moved to sit next to McLean following a scheduled rest stop.
+At 6:55 p.m., the bus departed from a stop in Erickson, Manitoba, with a new passenger, Vince Li.
+Li, described as a tall man in his 40s, with a shaved head and sunglasses, first sat near the front of the bus, then moved to sit next to McLean after a scheduled rest stop in Brandon.
 McLean "barely acknowledged" Li, then fell asleep against the window pane, headphones covering his ears.

 According to witnesses, McLean was sleeping with his headphones on when the man sitting next to him suddenly produced a large knife and began stabbing him in the neck and chest.
 After the attack began, the bus driver pulled to the side of the road, and he and all the other passengers fled the vehicle.
-The driver and two other men made an attempt to rescue McLean, but were chased away by Li, who slashed at them from behind the locked bus doors.
-Li ultimately decapitated McLean and displayed his severed head to those standing outside the bus, then returned to McLean's body and began severing other parts and consuming some of McLean's flesh.
+The driver and two other men tried to rescue McLean, but were chased away by Li, who slashed at them from behind the locked bus doors.
+Li decapitated McLean and displayed his severed head through a window to those standing outside the bus, then returned to McLean's body and began severing other parts and consuming some of McLean's flesh.
+Witnesses stated that this went on for a few hours.